College vs. University: What’s the Difference?

 Universities are public or private institutions that offer both undergraduate and graduate degrees.
 Known for their lively, diverse environments, these institutions usually feature sizable campuses and a variety of program offerings.

-Whereas public universities commonly enroll tens of thousands of students, private universities are typically smaller and more selective.
-For example, Texas A&M University — a large public institution — enrolls over 70,000 students, whereas Princeton University — a highly regarded Ivy League school — serves just 8,000 students.
+Whereas public universities commonly enroll tens of thousands of students, private universities are often smaller and more selective in their admission process.
+For example, Texas A&M University — a large public institution — enrolls over 77,000 students, whereas Princeton University — a highly regarded Ivy League school — serves around 8,800 students.

-Universities are also generally more devoted to research, featuring an impressive array of facilities and labs to support these efforts.
+Universities generally devote more funding to research, featuring an impressive array of facilities and labs to support these efforts.
 Many schools, like Johns Hopkins University and Stanford University, carry official research designations and spend billions of dollars each year on research and development.

-While university professors may shift their focus to publishing and research, students benefit from classes led by some of the most highly qualified faculty in their respective fields.
+While university professors may shift much of their focus to publishing and research, students benefit from classes led by some of the most highly qualified faculty in their respective fields.

 Pros of Universities

-You can choose from a broad array of program and course offerings that best align with your skills, passions, and career path.
+- You can choose from a broad variety of programs and course offerings that best align with your skills, passions, and career path.

-Classes are typically led by highly reputable professors, providing you with a rich, dynamic learning experience.
+- Classes are typically led by highly reputable professors who can provide a rich, dynamic learning experience.

-Earning a bachelor's or graduate degree can open you up to more lucrative professional opportunities.
+- Earning a graduate degree can qualify you for more professional opportunities.

 Cons of Universities

-Due to tenure responsibilities and large class sizes, faculty may focus more on research efforts than teaching.
+- Due to tenure responsibilities and large class sizes, faculty may focus more on their research efforts than on teaching.

-The total costs of attending a four-year university — including tuition, fees, room, board, and books — are steep and often result in substantial student loan debt.
+- The total costs of attending a four-year university — including tuition, fees, room, board, and books — can be steep and result in substantial student loan debt.

-While some students thoroughly enjoy large, bustling communities, others may feel lost or isolated, especially in classes with dozens of students.
+- While some students enjoy large, bustling communities, others may feel lost or isolated, especially in introductory classes with hundreds of students.

 What Is a College?

 Colleges often feature smaller student populations, more intimate campuses, and fewer program offerings than universities.
-The majority of these schools are private and receive little to no state funding.
-As a result, many colleges place less emphasis on research efforts and may even have strong religious affiliations.
+Many of these schools are private and receive little state funding.
+As a result, many colleges place less emphasis on research efforts, and many have strong religious affiliations.

-The term college can also refer to community, vocational, and technical colleges.
-While a small number of these institutions offer bachelor's degrees, most award only associate degrees and certificates.
+The term “college” can also refer to community, vocational, and technical colleges.
+While some of these institutions offer bachelor’s degrees, most only oversee associate and certificate programs.

 When most people think of college, they likely think of four-year schools offering small class sizes, low student-to-faculty ratios, and undergraduate-focused studies.
 For example, liberal arts colleges take a broad approach to education by emphasizing the importance of studying an array of academic subjects.
 By contrast, other colleges may include programs for one specific discipline, such as engineering, graphic design, or visual arts.

-Colleges offering focused and professional specializations are called vocational and technical colleges.
-These are designed to appeal to a small, select group of students with interest in one specific field.
+Colleges offering focused and professional specializations are called vocational or technical colleges.
+These are designed to appeal to a select group of students interested in a specific field.

-Some colleges are technically universities but use the term "college" because a university already exists with the same name.
-For example, while the College of Charleston includes the term "college" in its name, it's technically a public liberal arts and sciences university.
+However, some colleges are technically universities but still use the term “college” in their name.
+For example, the College of Charleston is technically a public liberal arts and sciences university.

 What Is a Community College?